bcantin/auditing/README.markdown

     rake db:migrate

-This will create a new migration to update the :old_value and :new_value attribute from STRING to TEXT
+This will create a new migration to update the :old_value and :new_value attribute from STRING to TEXT It will also create an initializer (see Tracking Users section below)

 ## Basic Usage